Curriculum & Courses

 The Master’s Program in Strategic Communication embraces a scholar-practitioner approach to learning where you will learn both classical and modern approaches to communication and apply them through simulated and real-world scenarios.

 The program’s wide and varied range of electives gives students the opportunity to take classes at the School of Professional Students outside of the program and elsewhere at Columbia.
 Through their elective selections, students can craft a path of study aligned with specific interests and objectives.
 Many electives bring together students from all formats of the Strategic Communication program, providing additional opportunities for networking and relationships.
 Please note not all electives are offered every semester, and not all electives are offered in all formats.

 International students are responsible for ensuring they have read and understand the University’s student visa application eligibility and requirements.
 Please note that it is not permissible to enroll while in B-1/B-2 status.
 In addition, if studying on a student visa, you must enroll full-time (12 credits per term, with the exception of the summer semester an your final semester) and study on campus.
 International students are not permitted to take more than one online course a semester.

 As a result of the application and interview process, some students will begin their program of study with a six-week summer course, Advanced Academic English for Graduate Students.
-There may also be a requirement for an additional non-credit course in the Fall term, focusing on spoken and written communication skills.

 These courses are offered through Columbia University’s American Language Program and are designed to strengthen English skills and prepare students to better meet the demands of SPS’s rigorous curriculum and achieve success in the professional world.
 Participants will hone their discussion and presentation skills, build their writing skills, and explore different topics by reading and listening to a variety of content.